khalilidrissiimt/TuringRobot/README.md

 # TuringRobot
+This project encompasses the development of an autonomous robot designed for educational purposes.
+It leverages the MeMegaPi board, making it compatible with a wide range of modules and sensors for diverse robotic applications.
+The primary aim is to demonstrate the integration of sensor input processing, motor control, and state-based logic to achieve reactive robotic behaviors.

 This repository hosts a Python script and a C++ program designed to work together to control a robot using a Finite State Machine (FSM) described in a CSV file.